DHTMLX/gantt-docs/data/desktop/resource_management.md

 ~~~

-If you want to use resources in the lightbox, it might be a good idea to do it via the api/gantt_serverlist.md method from the onParse event of the datastore:
+If you want to use resources in the lightbox, it might be a good idea to do it via the api/gantt_serverlist.md method from the onParse event of the data store:

 ~~~js
 resourcesStore.attachEvent("onParse", function(){